rsyslog/rsyslog/source/tutorials/high_database_rate.rst

 Frankly, it's quite easy.
 You just need to do is instruct rsyslog to use a disk queue and then configure your action.
 There is nothing else to do.
-With the following simple config file, you log anything you receive to a MySQL database and have buffering applied automatically.
+With the following simple config file, you log anything you receive to a MariaDB/MySQL database and have buffering applied automatically.

 ::